 SEEDS for Future Memories

-In 2018, thirteen artists will travel back and forth between Senegal and Italy to encounter the realities at both ‘ends’ of the current migration flow.
+In 2018, thirteen artists traveled back and forth between Senegal and Italy to encounter the realities at both ‘ends’ of the current migration flow.
 The repetitive focus on the painful passage across the Mediterranean Sea presented in the media is, in this project, understood as a symptom of an asymmetrical historical relationship between the two continents.
 The history of African-European relations has been one of bloody centuries of exploitation, slavery and colonialism.

 Tambacounda in the region of Southeast Senegal has the highest migration rate in West Africa.
 It is also a crossroads on the dangerous route to Mali and on to Agadez and Sabha in Libya.
 Less than ten percent of migrants reach their destination, Europe, where they usually end up in refugee camps.
 The others die during the journey or end up in prison.